Why Key Account Management Should Be a Priority

 - User Engagement/Adoption – Once onboarded, are licensed users actually inside your tool on a daily basis?
 Why is/isn’t that so?

 Even if said client doesn’t have the potential for a large expansion, a high account health score indicates they may be willing to work with your team on a case study or another way to document their success.
-This helps to focus resources on those accounts that will drive the most revenue and ensure that sales efforts are put toward the right customers can help to drive sales and revenue growth.
+Focusing resources on those accounts that will drive the most revenue and ensuring that sales efforts are put toward the right customers can help to drive sales and revenue growth.

 Identifying risks associated with each account

-– Scoring also helps to identify any risks associated with a particular account, such as an unstable client base or limited potential for growth.
-This information can be used by the seller to adjust the KAM strategy and ensure that sales efforts are used in the most efficient way.
+– Scoring also helps to identify any risks associated with a particular account.
+Including an unstable client base or limited potential for growth.
+This information can be used by the seller to adjust the KAM strategy.
+Furthermore ensuring that sales efforts are used in the most efficient way.

 Conclusion – The Case for Key Account Management